-The design incorporates a one-way internal bus driveway running parallel with Briggs Road, to enable buses to enter, and be aligned so users are collected on the left-hand side.
+The design incorporates a one-way internal driveway running parallel with Briggs Road, to enable buses to enter, and be aligned so users are collected on the left-hand side.
 This driveway and the two accesses onto Briggs Road will have an asphalt surface, with appropriate thickness that is designed to cater for vehicle loadings, and accommodate for the turning forces generated by the design vehicle.

-Beyond this bus driveway, the internal road surface leading to the other facilities including the camping sites will be an all-weather gravel surface.
-The width of the one-way bus driveway will be six metres wide to allow for buses to be parked next to the footpath, while allowing for other vehicles to pass.
-The width of the access to the delivery areas and camping sites will be a minimum 5.5 metres wide to facilitate two-way vehicle movements.
+Beyond this bus driveway, the internal road surface leading to the other facilities will be an allweather gravel surface.
+The width of the one-way driveway will be six metres wide to allow for buses to be parked next to the footpath, while allowing for other vehicles to pass.
+The width of the access to the delivery areas and parking areas will be a minimum 5.5 metres wide to facilitate two-way vehicle movements.